1952 Pacific typhoon season: Typhoon Carmen

-Typhoon Della
+Super Typhoon Della

 Della impacted the Philippines as a Category 5 super typhoon.

-Typhoon Elaine
+Tropical Storm Elaine

 Elaine was a weak tropical storm that stayed in the sea.

-Typhoon Faye
+Tropical Storm Faye

 Faye hit the Philippines as a tropical depression.
 It intensified into a tropical storm in the South China Sea before dissipating.

-Typhoon Gloria
+Super Typhoon Gloria

 Gloria formed southeast of Guam on December 16.
 It drifted west, slowly intensifying.
 The storm hit Philippines as a tropical storm.
 As Gloria entered the South China Sea, it rapidly intensified into a category 4 super typhoon with winds of 240 km/h.
 It hit Vietnam and dissipated on December 25.